wallarm/docker-wallarm-node/README.md

-# What is Wallarm Node
+# What is Wallarm

+Wallarm AI-powered security platform automates application protection and security testing.
+Hundreds of customers already rely on Wallarm to secure websites, microservices and APIs running on private and public clouds.
+Wallarm AI enables application-specific dynamic WAF rules, proactively tests for vulnerabilities, and creates feedback loop to improve detection accuracy.

+# Wallarm Node Container

 Docker container is another option to deploy Wallarm Node.
 Wallarm Node is Nginx-based and will operate as a reverse-proxy server which analyzes and passes through all the requests for protected application/API.